Written by Sophie Conant

 Social media and body image

 It is all too easy to slip into a state of comparison on social media.
 Certain body shapes and looks are prioritised by algorithms and curated on people's feeds.
-Countless studies have investigate the link between body dissatisfaction and social media usage, with the majority concluding that there is a strong association between social media usage and increased body dissatisfaction.
+Countless studies have investigated the link between body dissatisfaction and social media usage, with the majority concluding that there is a strong association between social media usage and increased body dissatisfaction.

 A significant proportion of what we see on social media conforms to the beauty ideals, perpetuating the idea of a what a ‘perfect body’ should look like.
 Many images will be altered – whether that be through the use of airbrushing apps or filters – and are posed to make a ‘flattering’ angle look more natural.
-The creation of these false realities, particularly by popular influencers and celebrities creates the illusion that you must look a certain way to be beautiful and successful.
+The creation of these false realities, particularly by popular influencers and celebrities creates the unattainable standard that you must look a certain way to be beautiful and successful.

 Research carried out in 2017 found that social media was the most common place that respondents looked to for comparing and judging their own appearance (3).
 It is of no surprise that global research carried out by Dove found that only 4% of women around the world consider themselves to be beautiful, with 74% of girls feeling tremendous pressure to be beautiful (5).
 Images posted on social media are creating a pressure to become something that is simply unattainable, so it is no wonder that many people are looking for ‘quick fixes’ such as restrictive diets and cosmetic surgery.
 In fact, is estimated that at least 33% of American’s are adhering to a restrictive diet (6).